Most Prestigious Consulting Firms Ranked in 3 Tiers

 What Is the Hardest Consulting Firm to Get Into?

 McKinsey is generally considered the hardest consulting firm to get into, with an acceptance rate below 1%.
-BCG and Bain are similarly selective.
+BCG and Bain are similarly selective, and in the 2026 Vault survey Bain earned the industry’s #1 score for selectivity.
 Among Tier 2 firms, Oliver Wyman and Strategy& are considered the most selective.
-Having a strong academic record, relevant experience, and thorough interview preparation are essential for getting an offer.

 Do Prestigious Consulting Firms Only Hire From Ivy League Schools?

-No. While MBB firms recruit heavily from top target schools like Harvard, Stanford, Wharton, and other prestigious universities, they also hire from non-target schools.
-Candidates from non-target schools can break in through exceptional resumes, strong networking, and outstanding interview performance.
-In my experience, roughly 20% to 30% of hires at MBB come from non-traditional backgrounds.
+No. While MBB firms recruit heavily from target schools like Harvard, Stanford, and Wharton, they also hire from non-target schools.
+Candidates from non-target schools break in through exceptional resumes, strong networking, and outstanding interview performance.
+In my experience, roughly 20% to 30% of MBB hires come from non-traditional backgrounds.

 How Much Do Consultants at Prestigious Firms Earn?